alcionai/corso-roadmap/README.md

 ## Released features

-When a feature is released, the corresponding ite is tagged with label `released`.
+When a feature is released, the corresponding item is tagged with label `released`.
 Additionally the item is closed as completed and a link is added to the changelog describing the change.

 ## Triage process